RetroDECK/ES-DE/INSTALL-DEV.md

 But the recommended way is to run clang-format from within the editor.
 If using VSCode, there is an extension available named Clang-Format.
 After installing this, simply open a source file, right click and choose `Format Document` or use the applicable keyboard shortcut.
 The first time you do this, you will have to make a choice to perform the formatting using clang-format.
 The rest should be completely automatic.

-In some instances you want to avoid getting code formatted, and you accomplish this by simply enclosing the code by the two comments "clang-format off" and "clang-format on", such as this:
+In some instances you may want to avoid getting code formatted, and you can accomplish this by simply enclosing the lines with the two comments "clang-format off" and "clang-format on", such as this:

 ```c++
 // clang-format off